 - Secure the exact cabin you want

 Cabins with connecting doors or family suites are limited in number on board.
-Booking early ensures that you get the size cabin you want, with the view to match.
+Booking early ensures you get the size cabin you want, with the view to match.

-- Lock-in the best price deal
+- Lock in the best price deal you can find

 Cruise lines do adjust prices according to demand.
-If you are lucky enough that the price of your booked cruise reduces, they will adjust your final payment to reflect the new lower price.
+If you are lucky enough that the cost of your booked cruise reduces, they will adjust your final payment to reflect the new lower price.
 Taxes, however, can be subject to change.

-- Early booking still means you can lower your price if the cabin becomes cheaper
+- Early booking still means you can lower your price

 How do I let the cruise lines know I am looking so special offers are sent directly to me?

 Don’t be afraid to leave your contact details with the cruise lines that appeal to you.
 They all want you as their next customer.
 And you will most likely receive offers and promotions daily.
+Do the following: